 - Assume full responsibility for keeping assigned keys/swipe cards safe and using them responsibly

-- Appoint fire monitors for each floor and know the location of fire hoses and extinguishers.
+- Appoint fire monitors for each area and know the location of fire hoses and extinguishers.

 - Attend meetings on a scheduled basis (to be determined at start of each term).

 Act as a role model of respect for self, others and the community

 - Know and observe residence, university, and city/province rules and regulations, enforce the rules of residence and respond in a fair and consistent manner when violations occur.

 - Be conscious of setting a good example for the other residents both in and outside residence buildings, ensuring that you are acting in a mature and responsible manner at all times.

 - Perform role and responsibilities in a professional manner (which includes maintaining confidentiality where necessary).